Tension Continues To Build At Homeless Encampment Along Parkway Day After Eviction Deadline

+“These barriers are for the camp’s protection.
+We have seen throughout COVID, throughout the uprisings, that this city will not hesitate to tear gas and use — and use rubber bullets on people.
+Therefore the residents are in fear for their safety and that’s why these barriers were erected.
+Now, if the city is willing to sanction the camp, as we said, we will gladly take these barriers down and reopen the streets,” one dweller said.

+So far, the city has not enforced the eviction deadline for the three encampments.

-There has been no real movement from city authorities overnight to end the Parkway encampment.
-In fact, the only real movement is coming from people who are still there placing more barricades and pallets in front of the encampment along the Ben Franklin Parkway.
+There was no movement from the city overnight to end the Parkway encampment.
+In fact, the only real movement came from people who are still there placing more barricades and pallets in front of the encampment along the Ben Franklin Parkway.

 The city’s latest deadline for eviction has long come and gone.
 It was set for 9 a.m.
 Wednesday.
 The people living at the encampment say they’re not leaving but the mayor says they can’t stay.